 The notary handles the escritura pública (public deed of sale).
 The land registry (Registro de la Propiedad) records you as the official owner.
 Both are mandatory.
 You cannot buy property in Spain without going through a notary, and you should always register the purchase.

 Pro tip: The buyer chooses the notary.
-Your lawyer will recommend one, but you're free to use any notary in the area.
-In La Linea, there are notaries on Calle Real and near Plaza de la Constitución.
+Your lawyer will recommend one, but you are free to use any notary in the area.
+In La Linea there are notaries on Calle Real and near Plaza de la Constitución.

 What About Legal Fees and Gestoría Costs?

 A lawyer (abogado) is not legally required to buy property in Spain.
-But if you're buying without one, you're taking an unnecessary risk.
+But buying without one is an unnecessary risk.
 Expat buyers in particular should always use a bilingual property lawyer.

-If you're buying from abroad or don't speak Spanish, the lawyer also arranges your:
+If you are buying from abroad or do not speak Spanish, the lawyer also arranges your:

-• Power of attorney if you can't attend completion in person
+- Power of attorney if you cannot attend completion in person

 What Is the Total Cost of Buying a Property in La Linea?

-Here's the full breakdown for a typical €100,000 resale flat in La Linea Centro.
-This is what you'd actually pay from start to finish:
+Here is the full breakdown for a typical €100,000 resale flat in La Linea Centro.
+This is what you would actually pay from start to finish:

 At the budget end, buying costs add roughly 10%.
-At higher price points (€150,000+), it drops closer to 9% because notary, registry, and legal fees don't scale linearly.
-The current house prices across La Linea's neighbourhoods give you a good sense of what to budget for.
+At higher price points (€150,000+), it drops closer to 9% because notary, registry, and legal fees do not scale linearly.
+The current house prices across La Linea's neighbourhoods give you a solid sense of what to budget for.

 What Ongoing Taxes Do Property Owners Pay?